Skip to main content

 Meeting Room

 Have a tech question or need help with the computer?
 We can give you some basic tips to help you navigate your way in the digital world.
+If you have a particular question about your device, please bring it.
 For ages 18+

 Meeting Room